Rohitkk432/Music-App-React/README.md

 # Music Pro X - DevSoc Project.

 ## About
 MusicProX is a app where you can search songs .
-Add songs them to queue ,playlist and liked.
+Add songs to queue ,playlist and liked.
-And play then with the MusicProX player.
+And play them with the MusicProX player.

 **SERVER REPO LINK** - https://github.com/Rohitkk432/musicprox-server.git